Rowan9811/l-bozo-Tag/README.md

 # downloading
- go to tag's use WinRAR 7-Zip to extract
+ go to tag's use WinRAR or 7-Zip to extract

 # website
 https://rowietrek.wixsite.com/85916